hai-vr/av3-animator-as-code/README.md

 - `AacFlTransition TransitionsTo(AacFlState destination)` /// Create a new transition from this state to the destination state.
 - `AacFlTransition TransitionsFromAny()` /// Create a new transition from Any to this state.
 - `AacFlEntryTransition TransitionsFromEntry()` /// Create a new transition from Entry to this state.
-Note that the first created state is the default state, so generally this function does not need to be invoked onto the first created state.
-Calling this function will not define this state to be the default state.
+This differs from the default state of a layer: Calling this function will not define this state to be the default state; use `AacFlLayer WithDefaultState(...)` instead.
+Note that the first created state is the default state, so generally no functions need to be invoked onto the first created state.
 - `AacFlState AutomaticallyMovesTo(AacFlState destination)` /// Create a transition with no exit time to the destination state, and does not return the transition.
 - `AacFlTransition Exits()` /// Create a transition from this state to the exit.